 Fearful avoidants don’t like to look like they’re chasing you

-Fearful avoidant men and women also have a knee-jack reaction when they get a text from an ex.
+Fearful avoidant men and women also have a knee-jerk reaction when they get a text from an ex.
 Their initial default inclination is to respond right away but fear often overrides it.
 They often worry about saying the wrong thing and pushing their ex away.
 Many write ten and even hundreds of “draft” responses which they keep deleting.

 Most fearful avoidants also worry about coming across as ‘too eager’ or needy.
 They think that waiting to respond will make them come across as less needy.
 Between texts however, they are driving themselves crazy with “Will my ex respond?
 Should I send them another text?”